Will AI in Corporate Banking Result in Robo-Bankers or Cyber-Bankers?

 More recently, several advances have come together to give new life to AI, including improvements in computing power, a focus on solving specific problems – rather than general intelligence, access to huge volumes of data – powered by the internet and a new approach – loosely known as deep learning.

-The net result of all this is that AI systems today can do things unheard of until recently – from beating the world’s best chess players to writing pop music.
+The net result of all this is that AI systems today can do things unheard until recently – from beating the world’s best chess players to writing pop music.
 AI is being put to more serious uses, including diagnosing cancer, powering driverless cars and transforming education.

 But what about banking?